ncsa/puppet-profile_slurm_metrics/README.md

 include ::profile_slurm::scheduler
 ```

-For a Slurm monitor node (Include this on the node that hosts the `slurmdb`):
+For a Slurm monitor node (Include this on the node that runs `slurmdbd`):
 ```ruby
 include ::profile_slurm::monitor
 ```